Mansha-28/Blog-web-Page/README.md

  but to upload blog user has to create account. user can edit their blog if neccessary.

  In the project directory
- for running the web user has to insert .env file URL of mongoose DATABASE ans then
+ for running the web user has to insert .env file # `URL` of mongoose DATABASE and then
  ## `npm install`
  ## `npm start`
   in both the directory api and client.